-Since the Brexit referendum in June 2016, 31600 British nationals have been granted German citizenship.
+Since the Brexit referendum in June 2016, 31600 British nationals have been granted German citizenship up to 2019.
 The vast majority have retained their British citizenship which is possible with all applications accepted up to 31st December 2020.

 German law states that dual citizenship should usually be avoided.
 However, there are some exceptions, for example, for EU citizens.
 Whilst Britain was an EU member, British citizens who gained German citizenship could do so without losing their British citizenship as they benefited from § 12 Abs.
 2 of the Staatsangehörigkeitsgesetz (StAG).